 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 176,588 people, 70,228 houses or apartments, and a median cost of homes of $151,901, Chattanooga real estate and house prices are near the national average for all cities and towns.
+With a population of 177,571, 70,730 total housing units (homes and apartments), and a median house value of $173,695, Chattanooga real estate and house prices are near the national average for all cities and towns.

 People in Chattanooga primarily live in small (one, two or no bedroom) single-family detached homes.
 Chattanooga has a mixture of owner-occupied and renter-occupied housing.

 There is a lot of housing in Chattanooga built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Chattanooga built between 1940-1969 ( 35.80%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 14.36%).
 There's also some housing in Chattanooga built before 1939 ( 13.28%).